2021 TLA Elections

 The Texas Library Association elects leaders at the beginning of each year.
-In 2020, members will elect a president-elect, two representatives-at-large, and a treasurer to serve on the Executive Board, and many board positions at the district, division, and roundtable levels.
+In 2021, members will elect a president-elect, two representatives-at-large, and an ALA Councilor to serve on the Executive Board, and many board positions at the district, division, and round table levels.
 To participate in TLA’s online election, units are required to have at least one of the positions on the ballot to be contested, and they have to meet TLA’s timeline.
 Units not participating in the online election will hold their annual elections during their business meetings at conference or make alternative arrangements.

 Candidate bios and statements of concern for those running for all offices are found by logging into the Members Only website and clicking on View Candidate Biographies.
 (On the Secure Membership Area page, “View Candidate Biographies” is at the bottom of the first column on the left, under “Misc.
 Forms”.)

-The 2020 Election will open February 18 and close March 11 at 11:50pm Central Time.
+The 2021 Election will open February 18 and close March 11.
 Your participation in the election process is critical as these leaders will help set the course for the association for the coming year.
-To vote, you must be a current TLA member by January 31, 2020.
+To vote, you must be a current TLA member by January 31, 2021.